 How is it that the first 18 years of my life were not enough trauma for one person?

 I stayed in that despair for 2.5 years.

 Until I finally realized that I could choose differently.
-I give all of the credit here to Rebecca Campbell's book Light is The New Black - those pages pulled me out of the depths and gave me perspective.
-It gave me my light back.
+I give all of the credit here to the incredible books by Dr. Wayne Dyer - those pages pulled me out of the depths and gave me perspective.
+His books gave me my light back.

 And I chose differently.